A message from our founding partners

 Join with us to make a difference in the lives of our neighbors in need.

-Adrian P. Chapman, President & CEO, Washington Gas and WGL Holdings, Inc.
+Blue Jenkins, President & CEO, Washington Gas and WGL Holdings, Inc.

 Each year, thousands of our neighbors endure extreme cold in their own homes because they simply can’t afford to pay their energy bills.
 We created the Washington Area Fuel Fund more than 35 years ago to combat this problem and help people get through the winter months.